Elliptically Distributed Lozenge Tilings of a Hexagon: Introduction

 \section{Introduction}

-This paper examines work began by Borodin, Gorin and Rains in \cite{BGR}.
-In op. cit., the authors examined $q$-distributed boxed plane partitions from several perspectives, but the $q$-distributions were obtained as limits of the elliptic distribution briefly appearing in the Appendix.
-The present paper takes the Appendix of \cite{BGR} and expands upon it, following the steps in \cite{BGR} and \cite{BG}.
-However, since we are working at the elliptic level (rather than a degeneration as in \cite{BGR}), new tools are needed to generalize the results of \cite{BGR}.
-These tools belong to the area of elliptic special functions, an active area of research in algebra and analysis generalizing, among other things, the Askey and $q$-Askey schemes of orthogonal polynomials (as described in \cite{KS-askey} for example).
-Thus, in some complementary sense, while being a generalization of \cite{BGR}, the paper is an application of multivariate tools introduced by Rains in \cite{EHI} and \cite{BCn} (the first is more analytic, the second being more algebraic) which build upon univariate elliptic biorthogonal functions found by Spiridonov and Zhedanov a few years earlier in \cite{SZ1}.
-Work in the area of elliptic special functions started with Frenkel and Turaev's discovery of elliptic (theta) hypergeometric series (\cite{FT}) - the authors of op. cit. cite Baxter's work (see his book \cite{baxter}) as the genesis of the theory.
+\looseness=-1 This paper examines work begun by Borodin, Gorin and Rains in \cite{BGR}.
+In op.~cit., the authors examined $q$-distributed boxed plane partitions from several perspectives, but the $q$-distributions were obtained as limits of the elliptic distribution briefly appearing in their Appendix.
+The present paper takes the Appendix of \cite{BGR} and expands upon it, following the steps in \cite{BG,BGR}.
+However, since we are working at the elliptic (hypergeometric) level (rather than a degeneration as in~\cite{BGR}), new tools are needed to generalize the results of \cite{BGR}.
+These tools belong to the area of elliptic special functions, an active area of research in algebra and analysis generalizing, among other things, the Askey and $q$-Askey schemes of orthogonal polynomials (as described in~\cite{KS-askey} for example).
+In some complementary sense, while being a generalization of~\cite{BGR}, the paper is an application of multivariate tools introduced by Rains in \cite{BCn, EHI} (the first is more analytic, the second being more algebraic).
+They build upon the univariate elliptic biorthogonal functions of Spiridonov and Zhedanov from a few years earlier~\cite{SZ1}.
+Work in the field of elliptic special functions started with Frenkel and Turaev's discovery of elliptic (theta) hypergeometric series~\cite{FT}~-- the authors of op.\ cit.\ cite Baxter's work (see for example~\cite{baxter}) as the genesis of the theory.